jwarykowski/selenium-cucumber-ruby-kickstarter/README.md

 This is a very quick example to demo Ruby, Cucumber and Selenium Webdriver.

 ### Getting Started
-1) Ensure you have the chrome browser and chromedriver setup
+      1. Ensure you have the chrome browser and chromedriver setup
-2) Ensure you have ruby installed (built and run with 1.9.2) - use rvm
+      2. Ensure you have ruby installed (built and run with 1.9.2) - use rvm
-3) Ensure you have rubygems and the bundler installed
-4) Navigate to project in terminal
+      3. Ensure you have rubygems and the bundler installed 4 .Navigate to project in terminal
-5) Run 'bundle install'
+      5. Run 'bundle install'
-6) Run 'cukesparse kickstarter'
+      6. Run 'cukesparse kickstarter'

 Enjoy that test run....